 Children are very impressionable, and they tend to pick up habits and behaviors from their surroundings right from an early stage.
-As a parent, it is essential to help your kid develop healthy habits when they are still young as these will produce life-long benefits.
+As a parent, it is essential to help your child build healthy habits when they are still young as these will produce life-long benefits.
 The things children are exposed to can influence their overall health, discipline, lifestyle, and how they interact with other people as they grow.
 Here are the measures that you can take to foster healthy habits in your kids at an early stage.

 Model Good Behavior

-As aforementioned, children are greatly influenced by their surroundings; therefore, they are more likely to follow what you do.
+Children are greatly influenced by their surroundings; therefore, they are more likely to follow what you do.
 Lead by example and make a point of explaining why certain habits are essential for their health and well-being.
 For instance, children are more likely to hold on to the practice of hand-washing before meals or after visiting the bathroom if they see you do it.
 Both good and bad habits are hard to break if kids learn them at a tender age.
 Let every adult in the home set a good example for the children through their habits.

 Foster Healthy Eating